genomic-medicine-sweden/MIMOSA/docs/pipeline.rst

    * - ``--run-similarity``
      - Run similarity analysis after clustering.
    * - ``--exclude-samples ID [...]``
-     - Sample IDs to exclude.
+     - Sample IDs to exclude for this run.
 A single value may be a file path with one ID per line.
+In interactive mode you will be offered the option to persist new exclusions to the database.
+See :doc:`exclusion-list`.
    * - ``--exclude-groups ID [...]``
-     - Group IDs to exclude (file path also accepted).
+     - Group IDs to exclude for this run (file path also accepted).
+Same persistence prompt as ``--exclude-samples``.
    * - ``--output DIR``
      - Directory to save intermediate files.
 Requires ``--save_files``.
    * - ``--save_files``